 The northern goshawk and the northern harrier are raptors of special concern in this state because of a reduction in breeding densities in some zones, such as the coastal redwood zone.

 What Is The Largest Hawk In California?

-The ferruginous hawk is California's largest raptor.
-Its length ranges from 20 to 25 inches, and its wing to wing length can extend to 56 inches.
+The ferruginous hawks are California's largest raptor.
+Its length ranges from 20 to 25 inches, and its wing-to-wing length can extend to 56 inches.

 Hear its sound in flight with this video: